 Continuous Drainage.
 This is a great option to have.
 You won’t need it when you are in your caravan, but it does make it more versatile so that you can use it at home too.
 Continuous drainage means that the tank is hooked up with a hose that then connects it to a drain or sink.

 So, you never have to worry about it becoming full and needing to empty it again.
-It’s possible to use in a caravan, but makes more sense for home use.
+It’s possible to use in a caravan but makes more sense for home use.
 Having this as an option just means that you can use it in multiple settings, saving you money and also creating less of an environmental impact.

 Refrigerant or Desiccant.
-These are the two main types of dehumidifier, but you need to decide which one is going to work best for your home.
+These are the two main types of dehumidifiers, but you need to decide which one is going to work best for your home.
 To put it briefly, desiccant dehumidifiers work best at low temperatures (below 10C) and refrigerant dehumidifiers work better at higher temperatures (above 10C).

 Refrigerant dehumidifiers also cost less money to run, which is especially good if you end up leaving it on constantly.
-However, desiccant models also tend to be quieter, which is good for small spaces where you might be sleeping and living.
+However, desiccant dehumidifiers models also tend to be quieter, which is good for small spaces where you might be sleeping and living.

-Finally, refrigerant dehumidifiers are often more reliable than their desiccant counterparts.
+Finally, refrigerant dehumidifiers are often more reliable than their desiccant material counterparts.
 This is an important aspect to consider if you are planning on leaving your dehumidifier to run for prolonged periods of time.

 Energy Saving.
 Having your dehumidifier running constantly can really add up on your energy bill, and you’ll end up noticing it at the end of each month.
 A timer can be really helpful in this situation as you can set it to switch off after a certain amount of time.

 If you have an automatic humidification detector built into the machine, this can also be a great way to save energy.
 It will only switch on when it detects humidity above the levels you set, and will switch itself back off once it brings them down again.